How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys: Methodology

 \section{Methodology}

-To evaluate the generalizability of online security and privacy surveys, we compared survey responses from four sources: (1) users from a U.S. nationally-representative probabilistic sample, (2) users recruited through Prolific using their representative sample option, (3) users recruited through Prolific using their gender-balanced option, and (4) users recruited through Amazon Mechanical Turk (MTurk).
+To evaluate the generalizability of online privacy and security surveys, we compared survey responses from four sources: (1) responses to a U.S. nationally-representative probabilistic sample, (2) people recruited through Prolific using their representative sample option, (3) people recruited through Prolific using their gender-balanced option, and (4) people recruited through Amazon Mechanical Turk (MTurk).